Subramania Bharati: Literary work

-Bharathi was one of the pioneers of modern Tamil literature.
+Bharati was one of the pioneers of modern Tamil literature.
 He is known by the nickname "Mahakavi" ("The Great Poet").
-Bharathi used simple words and rhythms, unlike the previous century works in Tamil, which had complex vocabulary.
+Bharati used simple words and rhythms, unlike the previous century works in Tamil, which had complex vocabulary.
 He also proposed novel ideas and techniques in his poems.
 He used a metre called Nondi Chindu in most of his works, which was earlier used by Gopalakrisnha Bharathiar.

-Bharathi's poetry expressed progressive and reformist ideals.
+Bharati's poetry expressed progressive and reformist ideals.
 His poetry was a forerunner to modern Tamil poetry in different aspects and combined classical and contemporary elements.
 He penned thousands of verses on diverse topics like Indian Nationalism, love, children, nature, glory of the Tamil language, and odes to prominent freedom fighters.
 He fought for the emancipation of women, against child marriage, vehemently opposed the caste system, and stood for reforming society and religion.
 His poems were the first to be nationalized in India in 1949.

 His works include Panjali Sabatham, Kannan Paatu, Kuyil Paatu, Paapa Paatu, Chinnanchriu Kiliye and Vinayagar Nanmanimalai.
 He also translated Patanjali's Yoga Sutra and Bhagavat Gita to Tamil.
 Apart from this he also wrote various patriotic songs, religious verses, short stories and translations of speeches of reformist leaders.